 I'm not going to even pretend that a comprehensive style guide of all the ramen out there is possible, but we'll do our best to give you something to noodle over.

 You often see ramen categorized into four classes: shio (salt), shoyu (soy sauce), miso (fermented bean paste), and tonkotsu (pork), which doesn't make particular sense, as the first three are flavorings, while the fourth is the broth base.
 It's sort of like saying "there are four basic types of pizza: Neapolitan, Sicilian, New York, and pepperoni."

-While it's true that even in Japan, some folks see those four classes as distinct styles, there are plenty of cases where there are overlaps and outliers.
+While it's true that even with strictly Japanese style ramen, some folks see those four classes as distinct, there are plenty of cases where there are overlaps and outliers.
 For instance, what would you call a creamy, opaque, heavy ramen that's made entirely with chicken bones?
 It doesn't fall neatly into any of those categories, but it certainly exists.